OneDrive: Versioning

 OneDrive initially did not store previous versions of files, except for Microsoft Office formats.
 In July 2017, however, Microsoft OneDrive team announced that version history support for all file types was the top requested feature; as such, OneDrive would keep older versions of all files for up to 30 days.

 Recycle bin

 OneDrive implements a "recycle bin"; files the user chooses to delete are stored there for a time, without counting as part of the user's allocation, and can be reinstated until they are ultimately purged from OneDrive.

 Download as ZIP files

 Entire folders can be downloaded as a single ZIP file with OneDrive.
 For a single download, there is a limit of 15 GB; the total ZIP file size limit is 20 GB; and up to 10,000 files can be included in a ZIP file.

 Files On-Demand

-On Windows 10, OneDrive can utilize Files On-Demand, where files synchronized with OneDrive show up in file listings, but do not require any disk space.
+On Windows 10 and Windows 11, OneDrive can utilize Files On-Demand, where files synchronized with OneDrive show up in File Explorer, but do not require any disk space.
 As soon as the content of the file is required, the file is downloaded in the background.